 - Taking the placement exams will not hurt you.
 NC State uses the highest scores for placement.
 If the AP score is not received by orientation the placement score can be used as a math placement.
 If the AP score is higher than the math placement when you get it, you will be allowed to make adjustments to select a different math course.

 - I have earned college credit from AP/IB tests and/or courses taken at another institution.
 How does this appear at NC State?

-- To be sure your coursework appears on your NC State transcript, we require that you request official transcripts of AP scores and that college transcripts should be sent to the Office of Undergraduate Admissions.
-To understand what AP tests and scores will earn credit at NC State, check out this resource.
-To know which courses are taken at another institution will earn credit at NC State, visit the Undergraduate Admissions transfer student page-transferable credits.
+- To be sure your coursework appears on your NC State transcript, we require that you request official transcripts of AP/IB scores and that college transcripts should be sent to the Office of Undergraduate Admissions.
+To understand what AP/IB tests and scores will earn credit at NC State, check out this resource.
+To know which courses are taken at another institution will earn credit at NC State, go to the Undergraduate Admissions transferable credit page.

-- What if I have AP scores but they are not back by New Student Orientation?
+- What if I have AP or IB scores but they are not back by New Student Orientation?